Thierry Breton: France Télécom

 Widely acclaimed as a "turnaround whiz", Breton was named by French government as head of multinational telecommunications corporation France Télécom on 2 October 2002.

-In the previous year, the company's share price had fallen about 70% while debts have ballooned to 60 billion euros ($54bn).
+In the previous year, the company's share price had fallen about 70% while debts had ballooned to 60 billion euros ($54bn).
 A risky acquisition strategy that included mobile phone operator Orange, data carrier Equant and Internet service provider (ISP) Freeserve as well as several new, third-generation mobile phone licences had left France Telecom with the infamous title of the world's most indebted listed company.